duracell80/RTLUtils/Readme.md

 # Listen to Your Presets
-Now that you have a list of frequencies tied to your SDR and local area you can tune these with the up and down cursor keys, you ca use these frequencies later with rtl_fm_streamer.
+Now that you have a list of frequencies tied to your SDR and local area you can tune these with the up and down cursor keys, you can use these frequencies later with rtl_fm_streamer.

 ```
 $ cd ~/RTLUtils